State Armed Police Forces: Functions and duties

-Bihar Military Police
+Bihar Special Armed Police

-The Bihar Military Police is the state armed police force for the Bihar Police with headquarters at Patna led by CAPFs officer on deputation.
+The Bihar Special Armed Police is the state armed police force for the Bihar Police with headquarters at Patna led by CAPFs officer on deputation.
 It is frequently involved in clashes with Maoist rebels.
 The force has been expanded since 2006 to deal with the Maoist insurgency.
-It has 16 Battalions with approximately 1,000 personnel in each, from Bihar Military Police 1 to Bihar Military Police 16.
+It has 16 Battalions with approximately 1,000 personnel in each, from BSAP 1 to BSAP 16.

-Bihar Military Police 1 Gorkha Battalion is a Reserved Battalion mainly compromising of Indian domiciled Gorkhas.
+BSAP1 Gorkha Battalion is a Reserved Battalion mainly compromising of Indian domiciled Gorkhas.
 They are used for high level security duties, protecting the governor and others.
 Its headquarters is in Patna with nearly 1,500 serving personnel.
-Bihar Military Police 16 is a battalion recruiting only retired Indian Army soldiers.
+BSAP 16 is a battalion recruiting only retired Indian Army soldiers.